 - Sift together flour, baking soda, cinnamon, and salt.
 Set bowl aside.

 - Beat sugar and eggs with an electric mixer until fluffy.
 If you are using a sugar substitute such as Splenda, it will probably be more of a pudding consistency instead of fluffy.
 It will work fine.

 - Add oil to the sugar and egg mixture and stir in well.

 - Mash the bananas well in a bowl using a fork or pastry blender.
 Now you see why the recipe calls for ripe bananas as the softer they are the easier they are to mash.
 Flavor counts more than consistency.
 Note the ripe bananas shown in the picture above.

 - Add the mashed bananas, sour cream, vanilla, and nuts to the egg mixture.
 Mix together well.

 - Slowly add in the flour ingredients a little at a time, mixing as you go.

 - Pour into the loaf pan.
 Bake on center rack of pre-heated oven for 45 minutes or until toothpick inserted in center comes out clean.

 - Remove from oven and set pan on a wire cooling rack for 15 minutes.
-Then turn bread out of pan onto rack to continue cooling.
+Then turn bread out of the pan onto a rack to continue cooling.